CoziGo Bassinet Cover Review ( formerly known as Fly Babee)

-Unfortunately, British Airways wouldn’t let me use it at my first attempt, but Emma Lovell- the Director of CoziGo, is in the process of speaking to all airlines and it is fully approved by Qantas engineering, so I believe it’s just a matter of time before this small hiccup is sorted.
+Unfortunately, British Airways wouldn’t let me use it at my first attempt ( update British Airways have now approved the CoziGo – November 2017), but Emma Lovell- the Director of CoziGo, is in the process of speaking to all airlines and it is fully approved by Qantas engineering, so I believe it’s just a matter of time before this small hiccup is sorted.
 However, I finally got to trial it on an Malaysian Airlines and Emirates flight, all the way from the UK to Australia with my 11 month old and the way back with my 1 year old.

 My first impressions, were that it was small, light and compact.
 It comes in a handy zipped pouch which has a Velco strap which can attach to your bag or stroller.
 (I just put it inside the zipped part of my carry on).
 There is an outer zipped plastic cover too.
 Although I had opened it initially to try out on the pram, (oh yes it doubles as a stroller sleep cover too!)
 I was very excited at the prospect of it being for a bassinet and how it worked in the smaller confines of an aircraft.

 It was easy to open, and it didn’t spring out and jar my husband in the eye, which is always a bonus, as I can be clumsy.
 However, be aware that it is a pop out mechanism, so do make sure you have the space around you.
 It was so incredibly easy to attach to the bassinet, with the two clips on either side and then the elasticated edges to tuck over the sides.
 There are lots of peep holes to check on baby, but still keep them shielded from the light.